syncfusion-content/xamarin-docs/Xamarin/SfSwitch/customization.md

 ---
 layout: post
-title: Customization with visual states in Syncfusion SfSwitch Xamarin.Forms.
+title: Customization with visual states in Syncfusion Switch control for Xamarin.Forms.
 description: Explaining about customization based on visual states in SfSwitch.
 platform: Xamarin
 control: Switch
 documentation: ug
 ---

-## Customization with Visual States
+## Customization with visual states

-The Switch control provides options to customize the color based on the states.
-The below code example illustrates this customization.
+The switch control provides options to customize the color based on states.
+The following code example demonstrates how to customize the switch control.

-### Solid Colors
+### Solid colors

-The following properties are used to apply solid colors in the thumb, track, border and busy indicator respectively.
+The following properties are used to apply solid colors to the thumb, track, border, and busy indicator, respectively:

-* ThumbColor – Represents the color for the thumb.
+* ThumbColor: Represents the color for the thumb.
-* ThumbBorderColor – Represents the border color for thumb.
+* ThumbBorderColor: Represents the border color for the thumb.
-* TrackBorderColor – Represents the color for the border of the switch.
+* TrackBorderColor: Represents the color for the border of the switch.
-* TrackColor – Represents the color for the slider.
+* TrackColor: Represents the color for the slider.

 {% tabs %}